meg-simula/meg-simula.github.io/index.md

 <p>2027-06-06: I will lecture at the biennial European Mathematical Society School on Applied Mathematics at Kácov, Czech Republic (June 6-11 2027). </p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2026-01-15: I gave the <a href="https://mox.polimi.it/mox-colloquia-seminars-list/">Colloquium at MOX</a>, Politecnico di Milano, Italy on Jan 15 2026.
+The recording of the talk is available here: <a href="https://cassyni.com/events/NoWG9DXEeHAQPUNRshY2zR?cb=0.obc3">Exciting times: high-fidelity modelling of excitable tisuse</a>.
+Thanks to Paola Antonietti, Ivan Fumagalli and all for hosting me and for interesting discussions. </p>

+<p>2025-12-19: New preprint out!
+Our study <a href="https://doi.org/10.64898/2025.12.17.694686">Mechanochemical modeling of exercise-induced skeletal muscle hypertrophy</a> is now on bioRxiv.
+Congratulations to Ingvild Devold as lead author! </p>

 <p>2025-12-02: Our new book <a href="https://link.springer.com/book/9783032006783">Mathematical modelling of the human brain II - from glymphatics to deep learning</a>, a Simula SpringerBriefs on Computing, will appear online and in a book store near you on Jan 14 2026.
 Thanks to Springer and the entire editorial board.</p>